 4. Select your aim strategically

-After correcting your stance, arm position, and grip, you aim the darts.
+After correcting your stance, arm position, and grip, the next step is to strategically select your aim.
 Choose a specific target on the board, such as a particular number or section.
 Don’t just go for the bullseye or highest-scoring area.
 Consider the areas beside that in case you miss.
 Follow the instructions below to aim a dart-

 - Pick a target depending on your skill level and scoring system.
 Have a strategy for targets before your turn comes.